-Adult vegetarians develop rules, seminars to reinforce those rules, and they have one-on-ones with children who continue to violate rules will help curb the problem.
+Adult vegetarians develop rules, seminars to reinforce those rules, and they have one-on-ones with children who continue to violate rules.
 They don’t understand the rules of the jungle.
-The number one rule of the jungle is he who isn’t afraid to throw a punch wins every argument.
-The second, and perhaps more important, rule of the jungle is he who is not afraid to get punched has power equal to, and perhaps greater than, he who isn’t afraid to punch.
+The number one rule of the jungle is he who isn’t afraid to throw the first punch often wins the argument.
+The second, and perhaps more important, rule of the jungle is he who is not afraid to get punched has power equal to, and greater than, he who isn’t afraid to punch.
 To my old-fashioned, dated mind that deals with generalities as they apply to human nature, the prize fighter’s twisted logic makes sense when we apply the new found confidence into the conflict/resolution paradigm.

 We can all try to change the rules of the jungle, and we should, but when adults micromanage a kid’s world, the first and last question they should ask is, “And then what?”
 In my day (insert old fogey voice), the first and last thing we did was violate every rule we could find.
 As we define and redefine and double and triple-down on our rules, does it change the nature of the rebel, or does it make the rebel more powerful.
 Do we accidentally make those who still aren’t afraid to punch and be punched more powerful?

 Aside from the pain involved, there is something shocking about getting punched in the face.
-If the same person delivered a powerful blow to the stomach, it might hurt just as bad, but it doesn’t feel as shocking or personal.
+If the same person delivered a powerful blow to the stomach, it might hurt just as bad, but it doesn’t feel quite as shocking or personal.

 If we didn’t receive such a blow by the time we graduated high school, it’s likely we never will.
 When we were younger, however, the perceived threat of being punched often led to a fear of the unknown.
 Most of us didn’t have an older brother, a neighborhood kid, friends, or enemies to diminish this fear of fighting, or getting punched, so no one ever liberated us from this fear in the manner the prize fighter proposed.